 Change to built-in property: choose this option to change the schema to Built-in for local changes.

 Update repository connection: choose this option to change the schema stored in the repository and decide whether to propagate the changes to all the Jobs upon completion.
-If you just want to propagate the changes to the current Job, you can select No upon completion and choose this schema metadata again in the Repository Content window.

 The only supported data type is String.